BaronFAS/order_stream/README.md

 **Clone the project from the repository and run the command from the project's root folder.**

+**Move the .env and json file with the GBQ password to the root folder** *Example .env file in the root folder*

 ```bash
 sudo docker compose up --build -d
 ```